HectorBlisS/mapBox/README.md

 1. Create an instance of a `Map` which receives four parameters: the first one is the container (`document.getElementById('map')`) wich only needs the id value not the selector, the second is stylesheet by default, we can let it like that.
 Next we have two more options - the position to center the map and the zoom level (if the center is present the zoom must be too).

-2. Set an array with [latitude](https://en.wikipedia.org/wiki/Latitude) and [longitude](https://en.wikipedia.org/wiki/Longitude) to point the map to a specific place to center it, with the key "center" (in our case IronhackMEX);
+2. Set an array with [latitude](https://en.wikipedia.org/wiki/Latitude) and [longitude](https://en.wikipedia.org/wiki/Longitude) to point the map to a specific place to center it, with the key "center" (in our case IronhackMEX)

 ![:bulb:](http://materials.ironhack.com/build/emojify.js/dist/images/basic/bulb.png ":bulb:") Check other parameters that you can pass. [(https://www.mapbox.com/mapbox-gl-js/api/)](https://www.mapbox.com/mapbox-gl-js/api/)